 "Probably best we don't know anything else," Giovanni warned.

-He turned a page and saw two little girls.
+And he daren't burn it because the next shot was a pair of agonizingly familiar little girls.
 Arm in arm, dressed in their Sunday best and trying to look sober.
 Their sparkling black eyes told tales.
 The littlest was nine, the other fifteen.

 It took him a long moment to recognize Gemma and her little sister Saphrina on the page.
 The eldest was long gone, the youngest a fresher loss.
 Dead at twenty-one, at least if the gossip was right.

-Grace took the hand not holding the book, twined their fingers.
+Grace took the hand not holding the book and twined their fingers.
 They leaned against each other, looking at the picture of those two girls for a very long time.
-She knew of Gemma, the young woman was one of the few familgia members that had a picture in Giovanni's home, on his personal work desk, no less.
+She knew of Gemma, the young woman was one of the few famiglia members that had a picture in Giovanni's home, on his personal work desk, no less.

 "You know, if you want to know, you could just call."

 Grace was a smart thing, having sussed the reason for his flipping ahead, though he hadn't said a word.
 But her solution was more than it seemed.
-More than an insultingly easy solution.
+More than an insultingly easy phone call.

 With a sigh, Giovanni shook his head, moved to turn a page.
 "I went legit.
 Barring Executives and the Madam, the rest of the famiglia won't have a thing to do with me... and being around them would be..."
 He could imagine the shrill screams of P.R.
 Worse, any smirching of his name was an invitation for the police to all but move in.

-Between the scuffles Grace had kicked up during her wild social justice crusade years and Giovanni's... well, everything... the police and the Sakaki's in close proximity were not a good combination.
+Between the scuffles Grace had kicked up during her wild social justice crusade years and Giovanni's... well, everything... the police and the Sakakis were not a good combination.
 To put it very mildly.

-He huffed, and she released his off hand to pin the one twiddling then page.
+He huffed, and she released his off hand to pin his hand.
+It stoped him from worrying the page down, doing damage to the image within.

-She took the book and turned back to the girls had been told not to smile.
+She took the book and turned back to the girls who had been told not to smile.
 He wished they had dared to defy that order.
-Seeing their smiles would have been nice.
+Seeing them happy would have been nice.

 "Tell me about them?"

 "Gemma and Saphrina Sakaki Corosso were sisters in arms.
-Hell-bent on breaking the mind of every sbario they could."
+Hell-bent on breaking the mind of every sbirro they could."

 Oh, she'd recovered, but after?